Copyright Infringement of Software

 I require my students to use certain software for assignments.
 Since I'm using it for educational purposes, I can give them copies, right?

-Better ways to keep costs down for your students: Look into getting a volume discount or site license from the software publisher (check the Software Licensing Services web site first).
-Find out whether the software is or could be installed in a CIT Computer Lab or college computer lab.
+Better ways to keep costs down for your students: Look into getting a volume discount or site license from the software publisher (check the Software Licensing Services website first).
+Find out whether the software is or could be installed in a college or departmental computer lab.

 I'm trying to decide which software package to buy.
 Can I install my co-workers' software just to try it, if I remove it right after I'm done?